maubanel/UE5-Lighting/gi-rect/README.md

 ##### `Step 19.`\|`ITL`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Since this light was on the brighter side I added some **Indirect Lighting Intensity**, and increased the **Intensity** of the light.
+Adjust the brightness of the second rect light.
+It should be a lot brighter than the west side.
+Since this light was on the brighter side I also increased the **Indirect Lighting Intensity**.
+This increases how much it affects to surrounding GI.
 Play and look at the reflections and light that these two windows add to the scene.

 https://github.com/maubanel/UE5-Lighting/assets/5504953/8ba42ebf-da23-491b-bbcd-be86bc955657